lanl/latte_traveltime/README.md

 and the scripts to reproduce the examples in the mansucript are contained in subfolders.

-# Examples
-Reproducible examples associated with [the paper](https://academic.oup.com/gji/article/241/2/1275/8046728) is in the `example` directory.

 # License
 &copy; 2024-2026.
 Triad National Security, LLC.
 All rights reserved.